NCAA Divisions Explained: D1 vs. D2 vs. D3 for Student-Athletes

 Final Take: Choose Fit Over Flash

-The right choice isn't about the biggest stadium or the flashiest division number; it’s about finding a school where you feel supported as both an athlete and a student.
+The right choice isn’t about the biggest stadium—it’s about finding a school where you feel supported as both an athlete and a student.
+To help you evaluate your options during campus visits, we’ve put together essential college tour questions for the student athlete that help you look beyond the surface and understand the true culture of a program.

 How much time are you willing to dedicate to your sport in college?

-Do you need an athletic scholarship to afford your education?
+Do you need an athletic scholarship to make your education affordable?

 How important is flexibility for internships, social life, and non-sport extracurriculars?

-Visit the schools, talk to current players, and prioritize your personal and academic goals.
-Your journey is unique—find the division that aligns perfectly with your aspirations.
+Visit campuses, have honest conversations with athletes, and stay focused on your personal and academic priorities.
+Your journey is unique—find the division that truly aligns with your goals.